LindaD1234/LindaD1234/README.md

 They can also click on the white dots of the BTS section to see the philosophy behind the visuals.
 In relation to the 30-min time limitation, I also added a countdown at the end.
 - Reflection/Evaluation👄:
 - In the Wireframe design, I included multiple pages such as Apply and Schedule.
-However, during the execution, I realize that pages like that could take away viewers' attention to the debut film.
+However, during the execution, I realized that pages like that could take away viewers' attention from the debut film.
+Thus, I decided to trim the multiple sections and made it more precise.
+For sure, the website should have more functions and be more user-friendly.
+For example, the function button in the BTS section is not as responsive as expected.
+The cursor has to stay on the dot long enough to be able to click it.
+Also, the timer can be designed to stay on the scroller each time when user scroll by modifying the code in the Javascript, but I don't know how to do that.
+Overall, I will try to learn more about coding for next assignment.

 <!---
 LindaD1234/LindaD1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.